-The MPU has established protocols for blackberry and raspberry in vitro propagation and storage that have been used successfully for genotypes adapted to growing conditions in the Southeastern U.S.
+The MPU has established protocols for blackberry and raspberry in vitro propagation and storage that have been used successfully for genotypes adapted to growing conditions in the Southeastern U.S, and advanced selections from the NCSU Bramble Breeding Program.
 The MPU serves as the repository for commercial blackberry cultivars grown in the Southeastern U.S., advanced blackberry and raspberry selections from the NCSU Bramble Breeding Program and two raspberry cultivars: Mandarin and Pocahontas that are currently being evaluated for commercial production.